 The Council owns and operates two Swimming Centres, the Norwood Swimming Centre and Payneham Memorial Swimming Centre.
-The cost of operating these facilities are set out below.

 The Payneham Memorial Swimming Centre is currently being redeveloped.

 A dynamic and thriving centre for business and services.

 - Support the development of a prosperous local economy. - Continue to engage, network and explore opportunities to grow local businesses.